codefellows/seattle-ops-201d8/final-project/ops-project-prep-3.md

     - Links to the Team Agreement doc and System Selection doc.
     - Link to the PM tool your team is using to manage tasks.
     - Links and explanations for any files in the repo (such as the PDF of your slideshow).
+    - A link to the video of your presentation (when it becomes available).
 1. Create a repo for any documentation (such as SOPs, network topologies, etc.):
   - Include all required documentation as files in the repo.
     - Written documentation can either be: